 The more we are able to build a relationship with your family, the more our Admissions Office will be able to advocate for your son’s enrollment.

-Students looking to begin 9th grade at Catholic Central will typically apply in the fall of their 8th grade school year.
+Students looking to begin 9th grade at Catholic Central will typically apply in the fall of their 8th grade year.

+All students applying for 9th grade must submit a fall PSAT 8/9 or HSPT score from their 8th grade year.
 Catholic Central uses the national composite scores from either the PSAT 8/9 or High School Placement Test (HSPT) for placement and scholarship purposes.
-Scholarships are based on the first test score CC receives for a student and must be from a fall PSAT 8/9 or HSPT taken on one of the four offering dates.
+Scholarships are based on the first test score CC receives for a student and must be from a fall PSAT 8/9 or HSPT taken on one of the four offering dates at Catholic Central.

 Students applying for standard 9th grade admission for the fall must submit an application, report cards from 7th and 8th grade, an HSPT or PSAT 8/9 score, and discipline release.
 We also collect teacher recommendations, consider student essays, and conduct admissions interviews to assist with scholarship decisions.

 Catholic Central accepts students at the start of each semester for grades 9-11.
 Transfer opportunities for students entering their senior year of high school are exceptionally rare, and typically are reserved for families who are undergoing a full family move.

 Transfer applicants must submit an application, up-to-date transcript, and clean discipline record, and must conduct an interview with the Admissions Office.

 - Submit an online application, and complete the required items on the application checklist

 - View your decision and accept your spot